Fatmaalida/Fatmaalida/README.md

 <h1 align="center"  >Hi 👋, I'm FATMA PALTACI</h1>
-<h3 align="center">A passionate full-stack web developer from Turkey.
-It is of great importance for me to follow the current technologies and produce projects</h3>
+<h3 align="center">A passionate full-stack developer from Turkey.
+It is of great importance for me to follow the current technologies and produce projects.</h3>

 - 📫 How to reach me **fatmapaltaci34@gmail.com**